vitorpamplona/amethyst/quartz/src/main/java/com/vitorpamplona/quartz/ots/README.md

 This code came from https://github.com/opentimestamps/java-opentimestamps

-And includes modifications to avoid dependencies that do not work on Android
+And includes modifications to
+1 - Avoid dependencies that do not work on Android
+2 - Move from org.json to jackson
+3 - Move from basic Url connection to OkHttp (and obey Tor settings) 4 - Generalize the use of Blockstream as a Bitcoin Block explorer.

 —